armgong/rjulia/README.md

-RJulia
+rjulia
 ======

-RJula provides an interface between R and Julia.
+rjulia provides an interface between R and Julia.
 It allows a user to run a script in Julia from R, and maps objects between the two languages.

 It currently supports use on Linux and Windows from the console,but build on Windows only for advance users.